Rotating BTZ-like black hole and central charges in Einstein-bumblebee gravity: Summary

 \section{Summary}

-In this paper, we have studied Einstein gravity coupled to a bumblebee field in a 3-dimensional spacetime.
-We obtain an exactly rotating BTZ-like black hole solution.
-The bumblebee field doesn't affect the locations of the black hole horizon and ergosphere.
+In this paper, we have studied the black hole solution in Einstein gravity coupled to a bumblebee field in a 3-dimensional spacetime.
+We find that there is no black hole solution with nonzero cosmological constant $\Lambda\neq0$ for the choice of the bumblebee potential $V=kx^2/2$.
+It exists only under the choice of a linear functional form with a Lagrange-multiplier field $\lambda$, $V=\lambda x/2$.
+Under this condition, we obtain an exactly rotating BTZ-like black hole solution with a negative cosmological constant and find that the additional field $\lambda$ is strictly constrained by the bumblebee field motion equation and can be absorbed in an effective cosmological constant $\Lambda_e$.
+When the angular momentum $j\rightarrow0$, it is a static BTZ-like black hole solution.
+The bumblebee field affects the locations of the black hole horizon and ergosphere.

 This black hole is different from 4-dimensional Schwarzschild-like \cite{casana} or Kerr-like \cite{ding2020,ding2021} black holes that it cannot be asymptotically flat and has no curvature singularity at the origin.
-It is asymptotically AdS and has isotropic pressure, but is different from the 4- or higher dimensional AdS-like black holes \cite{maluf,ding2023} whose pressure are anisotropic.
+It is asymptotically AdS and have isotropic pressures, that is different from the 4- or higher dimensional AdS-like black holes \cite{maluf,ding2023} whose pressures are anisotropic.

-We study the AdS/CFT correspondence of this black hole, find that the entropy product of its inner and outer horizons is universal.
+Then we study its thermodynamics, find that the concepts of the area and volume of the horizons in this LV spacetime should be renewed due to the nontrivial contribution of coupling between the bumblebee field $B^\mu$ and the Ricci tensor $R_{\mu\nu}$.
+Only in this way, the entropy-area relation $S=A/4$, the first law and the Smarr formula can still be constructed.
+We also study the AdS/CFT correspondence of this black hole, find that the entropy product of its inner and outer horizons is universal.
 So the central charges of the dual CFT on the boundary can be obtained via the thermodynamic method, and they can reappear black hole mass and angular momentum in the bulk.